kochounoyume/MinimalUtility/README.md

 >
 > StyleCopAnalyzers is merely a code maintenance role in this repository.
 >
-> Therefore, you do not have to follow the naming conventions and other rules of StyleCopAnalyzers when you introduce the `MnimalUtility`.
+> Therefore, you do not have to follow the naming conventions and other rules of StyleCopAnalyzers when you introduce the `MinimalUtility`.

 ### License
 ```